jasonpriem/schol-search-study/instructions.md

 1. click the gear icon in at the top-right of the screen and select "Search settings."
 1. Under "Google Instant predictions," select "Never show Instant results."

-Next, install the toolbar that will track your searches:
+Second, install the toolbar that will track your searches:

 1. Click this link to (A) [download the toolbar](https://github.com/jasonpriem/schol-search-study/raw/auto-record/lemurlogtoolbar.xpi) OR (B) [download the toolbar](https://github.com/jasonpriem/schol-search-study/raw/master/lemurlogtoolbar.xpi).
 Save it somewhere handy on your machine.
 1. Drag the lemurlogtoolbar.xpi file you just downloaded onto an active Firefox window, and click "install now" on the dialog that pops up.